top of page

 Phosphorus: Element of Fatal Fascination

 Phosphorus is the first element not known since ancient times.
-This glowing substance was discovered by German alchemist Hennig Brand in 1669, the height of the European Renaissance, during his quest for the elusive Philosopher's Stone.
-In the 16th and 17th centuries, art, architecture, exploration and discovery flourished, and alchemy enjoyed a fruitful time.
+This glowing substance is discovered by German alchemist Hennig Brand in 1669, the late European Renaissance, experimenting with body fluids in a quest for chrysopoeia and the Philosopher's Stone.

-While experimenting with bodily fluids, Brand isolated white phosphorus.
-The name phosphorus comes from the Greek meaning 'light-bearer', 'Lucifer' or 'Morning Star'.
-Phosphorus is called the devil's element because of its name, its toxic effects and its propensity for bursting into flame.
-It glows green on exposure to oxygen and burns with white smoke when ignited.
+The name phosphorus from the Greek means 'light-bearer', 'Lucifer' or 'Morning Star'.
+It's later called the devil's element because of its name, toxic effects and propensity for bursting into flame.
+It glows green on oxygen exposure and burns with white smoke when ignited.

 Phosphorus symbol, arrow pointing up w 2 lines